yiphei/yif-AI/encoder_decoder_transformer/README.md

 <div align="center">
   <img src="assets/diagram.png" alt="diagram" width="500">
   <br>
   <em>From the <strong>Attention is All You Need</strong> paper.
-The modern encoder-decoder remains largely the same as the one above, with the major difference being the relocation of <strong>Add & Norm</strong> to before attention and feed forward blocks.</em>
+The modern encoder-decoder remains largely the same as the one above, with the major difference being the relocation of <strong>Norm</strong> to before attention and feed forward blocks.</em>
 </div>
 <br>